-The Circle Wallets API is designed for multi-chain and multi-currency support.
+The Accounts API is designed for multi-chain and multi-currency support.

 A chain typically hosts one or more cryptocurrencies (or "currencies" for short) which have value.
 Currencies are also often referred to as tokens.
 Most chains host a native currency, and may sometimes have additional currencies (or tokens) hosted on the same chain.
 For example, the Bitcoin chain hosts the native Bitcoin (